mysociety/alaveteli/docs/running/admin_manual.md

 ### Resending a request or sending it to a different authority

-If you have corrected the email address for an authority, you may want to resend an existing request to that authority to the new email address.
+If you have corrected the email address for an authority, you can resend an existing request to that authority to the new email address.
 Alternatively, a user may send a request to the wrong authority.
-In that situation, you may want to change the authority on the request and then resend it to the correct authority.
+In that situation, you can change the authority on the request and then resend it to the correct authority.
 For instructions, see
 [resending a request or sending it to a different authority]({{ site.baseurl }}docs/running/requests/#resending-a-request-or-sending-it-to-a-different-authority).